GB's Boulter loses in Eastbourne first round

 |Coverage: Live daily coverage on BBC TV, BBC Red Button, BBC Sport website and app

-British number one Katie Boulter suffered a first-round exit at the Eastbourne International after losing to Croatia's Petra Martic.
+British number one Katie Boulter suffered a first-round exit at the Eastbourne International as she lost to Croatia's Petra Martic.

 Lucky loser Martic, ranked 30th in the world, secured a 6-4 7-5 victory over Boulter in blustery conditions.